Flavour Or Flavor – British vs. American English

 In the UK, the correct spelling is “flavour.”

-“Flavours” is the correct spelling in British English, while “flavours” is the correct spelling in American English.
+“Flavours” is the correct spelling in British English, while “flavors” is the correct spelling in American English.

 According to statistics, Canadians use both spellings equally often.
-However, the American version, “flavour,” is slightly preferred.
+However, the American version, “flavor,” is slightly preferred.

-“Flavour” or “flavour” refers to the distinctive taste or quality of a substance, especially in food and drink.
+“Flavour” or “flavor” refers to the distinctive taste or quality of a substance, especially in food and drink.

 Print Your Thesis Now